truenas/documentation/content/en/hub/initial-setup/storage/encryption.md

 The new ZFS-encrypted pool must be at least the same size as the previous GELI-encrypted pool.
 Two options exist to migrate data from a GELI-encrypted pool to a new ZFS-encrypted pool: file transfer or ZFS send/receive.

+{{% pageinfo %}}
+iXsystems is currently developing a method to handle the data migration from the GELI-encrypted pool to a new ZFS-encrypted pool using the TrueNAS UI to avoid requiring users to use the command line.
+If you do not need the new Native ZFS encryption capabilities immediately, you can continue to use GELI encryption for the foreseeable future.
+{{% /pageinfo %}}

 ZFS data migration can be a complicated process.
 You can ask for assistance in the [TrueNAS Community Forums](https://www.ixsystems.com/community/) or, if you have a support contract with iXsystems, [contact iX Support](/hub/additional-topics/support/#support-in-truenas-enterprise) for assistance.